sinclairtarget/git-who/README.md

 happened here. `git who hist` in particular will show you that Bob was the primary author until Alice took over.

+Ultimately, neither tool quite answers what we want to know, which is "Who came up with the code in this file?", perhaps because the question is too ambiguous.
+`git blame` answers, "Who last modified each line of code in this file?" and `git who` answers, "Who made the most modifications to this file / this file tree?"

 ## DEVELOPMENT
 ### Test Repository Submodule
 Some of the automated tests for `git-who` need to run against a Git repository.